 I also have a passion for storytelling with my journalism background.
 “Getting the scoop” on something, or someone, is as natural to me as snapping a ball.
-I chose to work in sports rather than write about them after college, but I do hope my website is someday as valuable to some as football scoop is to most (without the ads).
+I chose to work in sports rather than write about them after college, but I do hope my website is someday as valuable to some as football scoop is to most.

-“Roar” is one of many nicknames I’ve acquired … but I also hope it’s an opportunity to use this platform to amplify great football stories and people.
+“Roar” is one of many nicknames I’ve acquired but, more than that, I want it to be an opportunity to amplify great football stories and people.
 One of my next projects is to roll out some introductions to some of the unique and inspirational people in the game we love.

 Please message me if you’ve got ideas for the website or stories to share.
 I look forward to seeing you … on the line.